yolken/yolken-blog/site/_posts/2020-11-08-youre-about-to-be-acquired.md

 Getting a multi-hundred million or multi-billion dollar acquisition deal across the line requires a massive amount of effort.
 It starts with initial discussions then evolves into full-fledged negotiations, sometimes with multiple suitors at once.
-Once the outline of a deal is reached, the potential acquirer spends several weeks doing do diligence and peppering company insiders with detailed questions about the business.
+Once the outline of a deal is reached, the potential acquirer spends several weeks doing due diligence and peppering company insiders with detailed questions about the business.

 Dealing with all this plus the prospect of a massive payday down the line is super